SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-04-06-kinect-for-windows-sdk-programming-guidea-review.markdown

 ##### [Chapter 9: Building Gesture-controlled Applications](http://www.packtpub.com/kinect-for-windows-software-development-kit-programming-guide/book#chapter_9)

-> For those of you already used to Microsoft’s two latest device offerings like Windows Phone and Windows 8, they will be familiar with gesture recognition.&nbsp; Here we are shown how this is implemented on a programmatic level through the Kinect, how to recognise the base gestures and how to implement our own.&nbsp; What I did find interesting is the way we can even do gesture blending / chaining to build new types of gestures to recognise, fun stuff.
+> For those of you already used to Microsoft’s two latest device offerings like Windows Phone and Windows 8, they will be familiar with gesture recognition.
+Here we are shown how this is implemented on a programmatic level through the Kinect, how to recognise the base gestures and how to implement our own.
+What I did find interesting is the way we can even do gesture blending / chaining to build new types of gestures to recognise, fun stuff.

 ##### [Chapter 10: Developing Applications Using Multiple Kinects](http://www.packtpub.com/kinect-for-windows-software-development-kit-programming-guide/book#chapter_10)